m-whitson/snake/README.md

 but I'm not sure what would go in the body of listen().

 7/17:
-World is a part of a Northeastern library so I don't want to use that.
+World is a part of a Northeastern library, so I don't want to use that.
 My new branch will include a Features interface that is implemented by ControllerImpl, and I'm going to change the view so that CanvasView implements KeyListener and has a reference of type Features.

+The timer is now located in controller.run().
+When I run the main method the view seems to be working correctly, but nothing happens when I press any keys.
+I went back through and added tests for the model which all pass, and now I'll work on testing the controller.
+I'm going to review how to test using a mock because I think the issue is likely happening here.